Computing Security Tips

 - Do not share you passwords with friends, family or coworkers.
 Also, do not allow friends or family members to use UCAR-owned equipment.
-Doing so would be a violation of UCAR’s “Access to and Use of Computer and Information Systems Policy.”
+Doing so would be a violation of UCAR’s UCAR's Information Systems Rules of Behavior.

 - Be sure to keep your laptops up to date with patches, and to have current antivirus/antimalware software.
 Most applications can be updated by choosing “Check for Updates” from a menu.
 If you need assistance or have questions, please open an Assist ticket.